Arquisoft/InciDashboard_i2b/README.md

 `>> bin\windows\kafka-server-start.bat config/server.properties`

-To test that kafka is working you can create a producer and a cosumer to send and receive information.
+To test that kafka is working you can create a producer and a consumer to send and receive information.
 First of all, create a producer to send messages.
 This is located in port 9092 with the topic name test.

 `>> bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic test`